saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

 	<div style="padding-bottom: 10px">Alias id to be used for registration if not generated by Saferpay.
-Mandatory if IdGenerator is 'manual'</div>
+Mandatory if IdGenerator is 'manual'.
+This value is case-insensitive.</div>
 	<i class="small text-muted">
 Id[1..40]<br />
 					<span>Example: alias35nfd9mkzfw0x57iwx</span>